crossplane/crossplane/design/design-doc-external-secret-stores.md

 ### CSI Drivers

-The idea of crossplane writing secrets to the filesystem in the pod and a proper CSI driver syncs these secrets to an external secret store sounds fancy.
+The idea of Crossplane writing secrets to the filesystem in the pod and a proper CSI driver syncs these secrets to an external secret store sounds fancy.
 I have investigated this possibility and came across [kubernetes-sigs/secrets-store-csi-driver] repository which already supports